gortonator/bsds-6650/Week-3.md

 Chapter 4, Architecture Characteristics Defined, in Fundamentals of Software Architecture, Mark Richards and Neal Ford, Available through NU library at https://learning.oreilly.com/

 ## Lab 3
-This week we're going to learn how to build a multithreaded servlet client and experiment with performance as we vary teh application configuration.
+This week we're going to learn how to build a multithreaded servlet client and experiment with performance as we vary tehe application configuration.

 [Instructions for Lab 3 are here](https://gortonator.github.io/bsds-6650/labs/lab-3)